 We’ll explain the difference between similar options as well as useful tips for wearing one, especially if it’s your first time wearing a bra!

 However, modern day twists on this timeless classic have updated its appeal for a much larger breadth of body shapes and bust sizes.

-Everyone should have this classic staple in their bra collection, but before we get ahead of ourselves we should start with the basics to help clarify what this bra style is all about.
+Everyone should have this classic staple in their bra collection, but before I get ahead of myself I should start with the basics to help clarify what this bra style is all about.